Aporiyan/cliches/README.md

 ### 🚀 Future Additions

-Update randomly
+Update randomly.

 ### 📝 Usage

-The document may be written in Markdown with LaTeX mathematical symbols.
+The documents are written in Markdown with LaTeX mathematical symbols.
 They can be:
 - Read directly on GitHub
-- Download and view it using a Markdown preview software
+- Downloaded and viewed using a Markdown preview software

 ---

 ## 中文版本 {#chinese}